Preparing Your Child for Kindergarten

 CONNECT WITH YOUR CHILD’S SCHOOL

 Call the school and see if there is a day to visit and meet the teacher.
 Many school corporations offer kindergarten round-ups or jamborees.
-These events can provide guidance on enrolling your child, but they also provide some great interactions for your child.
-He may be able to step on a school bus, tour his new classroom, meet his teacher and make new friends.
+These events can provide guidance on enrolling your child, and they also provide some great interactions for your child.
+He may be able to step on a school bus, tour their new classroom, meet their teacher and make new friends.

 GET A HEAD START ON YOUR CHILD’S NEW ROUTINE

 Begin your child’s morning routine about a month away from the first day of school.
-Change of routines can be tough for anyone.
+Changing routines can be tough for anyone.
 If you begin early, it will hopefully be less hectic when the important day comes.

 Read books about the first day of school to your child as the day approaches.
 When I was a pre-K teacher, I began reading books at the end of the year to prepare the students for their next journey.
 The Kissing Hand by Audrey Penn, Wemberly Worried by Kevin Henkes, and Miss Bindergarten Gets Ready for Kindergarten by Joseph Slate are all books that I had on rotation during this time period.
 These are great books to start the discussion with your child about how they are feeling with the transition to kindergarten.